bbauska/meta-html-css-in-depth/readme.md

-A number of different effects like these can be performed with the help of the two properties, transform and transition and combining them with pseudo classes such as hover active and others
+A number of different effects like these can be performed with the help of the two properties, transform and transition and combining them with pseudo classes such as hover active and others.